Apress/pro-ef-core-2-for-asp.net-core-mvc/errata.md

 This view adds the `disabled` attribute to the `Previous` and `Next` elements.

 (Thanks to Jean-Michel Borel for reporting this problem)

+---
+On ***page 154***:

+The `Editcategory` action on the `Categories` controller should receive a `QueryOptions` object from the request and pass it on to its view, as follows:

+    public IActionResult EditCategory(long id, QueryOptions options) {
+        ViewBag.EditId = id;
+        return View("Index", repository.GetCategories(options));
+    }

+Without this change, attempting to edit a category will produce an error.

+(Thanks to Phil Marshall for reporting this problem)